Portsmouth, New Hampshire: History

+Indigenous peoples and early European contact

 American Indians of the Abenaki and other Algonquian languages-speaking nations, and their predecessors, inhabited the territory of coastal New Hampshire for thousands of years before European contact.

 The first known European to explore and write about the area was Martin Pring in 1603.
 The Piscataqua River is a tidal estuary with a swift current, but forms a good natural harbor.
 The west bank of the harbor was settled by European colonists in 1630 and named Strawbery Banke, after the many wild strawberries growing there.
 The village was protected by Fort William and Mary on what is now New Castle Island.
 Strategically located for trade between upstream industries and mercantile interests abroad, the port prospered.
 Fishing, lumber and shipbuilding were principal businesses of the region.

+Colonial development and slavery

 Enslaved Africans were imported as laborers as early as 1645 and were integral to building the city's prosperity.
-Portsmouth was part of the Triangle Trade, which made significant profits from slavery.
+Portsmouth participated in the Triangle Trade, which generated profits from slavery.

 At the town's incorporation in 1653, it was named "Portsmouth" in honor of the colony's founder, John Mason.
 He had been captain of the English port of Portsmouth, Hampshire, after which New Hampshire is named.
+Richard Martyn was one of the founders of the first church in Portsmouth, and served as Selectman, Representative to the General Court, Speaker of the House, and Chief Justice.

 When Queen Anne's War ended in 1712, Governor Joseph Dudley selected the town to host negotiations for the 1713 Treaty of Portsmouth, which temporarily ended hostilities between the Abenaki Indians and the colonies of Massachusetts Bay and New Hampshire.

+American Revolution

 In 1774, in the lead-up to the Revolution, Paul Revere rode to Portsmouth warning that the British Royal Navy was coming to capture the port.
-Although Fort William and Mary protected the harbor, the Patriot government moved the capital inland to Exeter, which ensured that it would be under no threat from the Royal Navy, which bombarded Falmouth (now Portland, Maine) instead on October 18, 1775.
-Portsmouth was the destination for several of Beaumarchais's ships containing materiel, such as artillery, tents, and gunpowder, to help the American revolutionary effort.
-African Americans helped defend Portsmouth and New England during the war.
-In 1779, 19 enslaved African Americans from Portsmouth wrote a petition to the state legislature and asked that it abolish slavery, in recognition of their war contributions and in keeping with the principles of the Revolution.
-Their petition was not answered, but New Hampshire later abolished slavery.
+Although Fort William and Mary protected the harbor, the Patriot government moved the capital inland to Exeter to avoid threats from the Royal Navy, which bombarded Falmouth (now Portland, Maine) on October 18, 1775.
+Portsmouth served as a destination for several of Beaumarchais's ships containing materiel, such as artillery, tents, and gunpowder, to support the American revolutionary effort.

+African Americans participated in defending Portsmouth and New England during the war.
+In 1779, 19 enslaved African Americans from Portsmouth wrote a petition to the state legislature requesting the abolition of slavery, citing their war contributions and the principles of the Revolution.
+The legislature tabled their petition.
+New Hampshire abolished slavery in 1857, by which time the institution was effectively extinct in the state.

+When New Hampshire voted to ratify the new U.S. Constitution in 1788, it became the ninth and decisive state needed to establish the federal government.
+Portsmouth celebrated this historic moment with a grand parade featuring representatives from 78 different trades, reflecting the city's economic diversity and national significance.